dlang-tour/core/public/content/en/basics.md

     float                (32 bit)
     double               (64 bit)
-    real                 (depending on platform, 80 bit on x64)
+    real                 (depending on platform, 80 bit on Intel x64)

 The prefix `u` denotes *unsigned* types. `char` translates to UTF-8 characters, `dchar` is used in UTF-16 strings and `dchar`